 Current measures in place include limited occupancy, a self check-in option during normal check-in times, spaced seating at breakfast, and other procedures to make social distancing easy.
 Of course, our location two miles inside Pisgah National Forest, our small size and large property, and the way guest rooms and our dining space are configured at our Bed & Breakfast are already well suited to give you plenty of elbow room.
 And as a licensed hospitality business that is regularly inspected by our health department and a longtime member of our state and national lodging and B&B associations, you can be assured that we will continue to keep high standards of cleanliness and safety.
 In addition to the steps we are taking at the Inn on Mill Creek to keep you safe, as part of our preparations we were among the first Bed & Breakfasts in North Carolina to participate in Count On Me NC, which is offering COVID-19-specific business best practices training, developed by public health officials and food safety experts.

-The following supplementary adjustments to our procedures and policies are subject to change as necessary:
+The following supplementary adjustments to our procedures and policies are in place through at least March 26, and subject to change as necessary:

 Reservations and Occupancy… Keeping It Small